locktree/dotfiles/README.md

 ## Getting Started
 Execute the setup script for the installation and configuration of the environment and dotfiles.
 This setup script is created for Fedora.

+**Warning**: If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you don't want or need.
+Don't blindly use my settings unless you know what that entails.
+Use at your own risk!

 ## Making Local Customizations
 You can make local customizations for some programs by editing these files: